 This chapter includes a recreation inventory for each of the 13 individual parks comprising the Metroparks system.
 In order to complete the inventory of park infrastructure, natural areas, facilities, programs, and cultural histories, the Planning and Development Department collaborated with staff in the Operations, Interpretive Services, Natural Resources, and Engineering departments.
 Working with staff at the Michigan Department of Natural Resources (MDNR), the Planning and Development Department recently reviewed and confirmed the boundaries of encumbered land within each park.
-Accessibility evaluations for park facilities were conducted by Planning and Development staff through field work using resources suggested in the MDNR Guidelines and tools purchased for that specific purpose.
+Accessibility evaluations for park facilities were conducted by Planning and Development staff through field work based on the 2010 Americans with Disabilities Act (ADA) Standards checklist from the ADA New England Center.